Section 4: Additional Safeguarding Learning Pathways

 Required Attendees

-• Line managers and anyone involved in the recruitment of Church Officers (employees, elected members, and volunteers).
+• Recruiting managers and anyone involved in the recruitment of Church Officers (employees, elected members, and volunteers).

 • Those with responsibility for administering DBS.